Pylons/pyramid/docs/narr/advanced-features.rst

 Advanced :app:`Pyramid` Design Features
 =======================================

-Pyramid has been built from the ground up to avoid the problems that other frameworks can suffer.
+:app:`Pyramid` has been built from the ground up to avoid the problems that other frameworks can suffer.

 You Don't Need Singletons
 -------------------------